theali29/cpp-projects/README.md

 # cpp-projects
-C++ programming , Introduction to Computer Science, Programming Fundamentals, OOP.
+C++ programming , Introduction to Computer Science, Programming Fundamentals, OOP,DSA.
 You can find my Lab Assignments, Class Assignments, and lots of interesting resources to start learning CPP.